Skip to main content

 }

-import { Selector } from 'react-doura'
+import type { Selector } from 'react-doura'

-const selector: Selector<typeof userModel> = (s) => ({
+const selector: Selector<typeof userModel> = (api, actions) => ({

-isLogin: s.isLogin,
+isLogin: api.isLogin,

-login: s.login,
+login: actions.login,

 })